sts10/sts10.github.io/_posts/2020-09-30-making-a-word-list.markdown

 ## Cleaning the raw word list

 As you might imagine, this 100k-word-long list wouldn't make a good word list for generating passphrases.
 To begin with, the lowest-scoring words on this list are pretty strange: "todor", "rew", "biddulph".
 Plus, given the way entropy is calculated, the benefits of a huge list like this has diminishing returns for per-word entropy: each word adds 16.61 bits of entropy.
 Compare that to a 33,000 word list, which adds roughly 15 bits and allows you to remove the 77,000 worst (however you want to define that) words.
+(Note: I'm a little confused about how important each additional bit is in terms of practical password strength.)

 As a simple cleaning example, we could just take the top X number of words.
 Since the raw list is sorted by score, this means we'd get the most common X words.
 On \*nix systems, we can use the `head` command: for example, to write the top 33,000 words to a new file, you could run `head -33000 word_list_raw.txt > cleaned_word_list.txt`.